Pretty visits

 Le Malzieu

-This medieval village has gone through history, there are also traces of human settlement from the Neolithic.
+This medieval village has gone through history, there are also traces of human settlement from the Neolithic period.

-The Gallo-Roman era and the early Middle Ages saw the gradual development of a city thanks to the rise of the pilgrimage to Santiago de Compostela and the establishment of priories on the site in the 11th century.
+The Gallo-Roman era and the early Middle Ages saw the gradual development of a city thanks to the rise of the pilgrimage to Santiago de Compostela and the establishment of “priories” (convents and monasteries) on the site in the 11th century.

 The oldest visible vestiges of the current city date from the 13th century.

-Le Malzieu goes through the reform and the religious wars with losses and noise in the 16th century.
+Le Malzieu went through the reform and the religious wars with losses in the 16th century.
 Conquered by the Protestants of Mathieu Merle then taken over by the Duke of Joyeuse, the city suffered partial destruction (church and ramparts in particular).

 However, the historic center retains an architectural heritage that gives a very special atmosphere to the site.